 The Group operates in a small number of countries outside the UK and pays tax on the profits it makes there.
-In 2021, the overseas tax expense was higher than the tax we would have paid in the UK mainly as a result of accounting gains in our European business.
+In 2022, the overseas tax expense was higher than the tax we would have paid in the UK, mainly as a result of accounting gains in our US and European businesses.

-Joint-Venture tax costs
+Joint venture tax costs

-Profits after tax of joint ventures are shown within Group profit before tax in the Financial Statements.
+Profits after tax of joint ventures are shown within Group profit before tax in the financial statements.
 This accounting presentation usually results in a small reconciling difference each year.
-In 2021 this difference was nil.
+In 2022 this difference was £3m.